Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 It would appear that this limits the ability to arbitrarily shuffle elements
 of `a` using integer indexing.
-For instance, suppose we wanted to create the
+For instance, suppose we want to create the
 array `[105, 100]` from the above 2-D `a`.
 Based on the above examples, it
 might not seem possible.
 The elements `105` and `100` are not in the same row
 or column of `a`.